Family: Lilaceae

 - Herpes (cold sores), apply several times a day, pain relieving and helps to dry up the blister.

-- Natural sunscreen, blocking 20-30% of uv rays
+- Natural sunscreen, blocking 20-30% of UV rays

 - Great for acne due to the anti-inflammatory and skin healing properties – use both internally and externally.

-- Mild pain reliever
+- Mild pain reliever.

-- Cuts, scrapes, wounds and abrasions
+- Cuts, scrapes, wounds, hives, and abrasions.

-- Fresh gel can be used as a natural bandaid, just make sure the wound is clean before applying.
+- Fresh gel can be used as a natural band aid, just make sure the wound is clean before applying.

 - Nursing mothers can use for sore, cracked, dry, nipples.